Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Raud writes: “It is only logical that the Chinese reception of Indian ideas specifically highlighted the concepts and problems that resounded with the concerns of the Chinese thought traditions.
 One of these was the question of human nature.
 The Ru [Confucian] debate about ‘original nature’ – the existence of which was a prerequisite for it being either good or bad – and Zhuangzi’s views on perspective and non-action provided the background against which the Buddhist views on self were interpreted.
 The Buddhist view of the illusory nature of selfhood resounded well with Zhuangzi, while the idea of ‘Buddha-nature’ and ‘original enlightenment’ as its corollary resembled Mengzi’s view of the ‘sprouts’ of virtues embedded in every human psyche.
 On the other hand, the ‘absence as presence’ of the Way – the empty hub that connects the thirty spokes to form a wheel (Daodejing chapter 11) resounded well with the Buddhist doctrine of emptiness.
 The idea that there is a superior metaphysical principle, the ultimate truth, corresponding to the Lao-Zhuang Way on the one hand and the conventional reality of ‘myriad things’, each without a self-nature of its own, may have been a distortion of the original Indian idea but, combined with the theory of Buddha-nature inherent in all beings, it became very influential in Chinese Buddhism and formed the basis of Tiantai and Huayan thought.”

-Speaking from a philosophical and contemplative standpoint,Raud comes to conclusions similar to those of Mollier, and thereby confirms that, in spite of the significant differences at the level of culture and language, Chinese Daoists did resonate with key Mahayana teachings.
+Speaking from a philosophical and contemplative standpoint, Raud comes to conclusions similar to those of Mollier, and thereby confirms that, in spite of the significant differences at the level of culture and language, Chinese Daoists did resonate with key Mahayana teachings.
 He says:“Proponents of Buddhism were quick to make use of such resemblances, which then quickly led to the Sinification of Buddhism, with its own debates and concerns.
 Some scholars have even argued that Mahayana, which was the dominant form of Buddhism in China, only came to form a coherent and independent system of thought in China, while in India it always existed in a dialectical symbiosis with Theravada schools of thought.
 While this is probably an exaggeration, it is true that some issues that were central for Indians did not attract much attention in China, while new topics were raised.
 The Chinese, for example, were on the whole not very inclined towards reasoning represented by classifications of dharmas and consciousness, even though some efforts in that direction were also made.
 However, they were much engaged in debates relating to the nature of enlightenment.”

 Original Enlightenment

 In Indian Mahayana, it was said that “nirvana could only be attained as the result of a long and strenuous effort, which emphasized the importance of monastic discipline.”
 Practitioners were told that this would require many lifetimes.
 Raud says that “as early as the beginning of the 5th century CE, the Chinese started to question this theory.”
 By a rather strange coincidence, a text titled The Awakening of Faith in the Mahayana “appeared” in China in the 6th century, that would provide Chinese Buddhists with a way out of this requirement.
 The Awakening of Faith is succinctly referred to as the text that conflated the concept of Buddha-nature and the concept of alaya-consciousness in Yogacara, a premise that shaped the teachings of all East Asian schools of Buddhism.
 It was presented as a text written by Asvaghosa (c.
 80-c.
 120 CE), an Indian Buddhist philosopher.
 The text is, however, considered in academia to be an apocryphical work written in 6th century CE either by Paramartha, its supposed translator, or by Bodhiruci, an Indian Buddhist monk living in the Chinese region of Luoyang.
 In Original Enlightenment and the Transformation of Medieval Japanese Buddhism (1999), Jacqueline Stone considers this text as one of the antecedents of “Original Enlightenment Thought” (Ch benjue, pronounced hongaku in Japan) doctrine, which states that we are all already enlightened, and we need only “actualise” enlightenment in our lives.
 But the new term also added an important difference.
-In Indian Mahayana, this potential was metaphorically seen as an embryo (or a womb) that allows us to gain enlightenment, even if it would still take thousand of lifetimes for it to come to fruition.
+In Indian Mahayana, this potential was metaphorically seen as an embryo (or a womb) that allowed us to gain enlightenment, even if it would still take thousands of lifetimes for it to come to fruition.
 According to the Awakening of Faith, this potential “came to be seen as a pre-existent reality waiting to be uncovered” by eliminating all desires and attachments.
 While the Tathagata-garbha doctrine in India had already emphasised the earlier notion of bodhi-citta – the thought of awakening” or “heartfelt aspiration to embark on the Bodhisattva path” – found in the Prajnaparamita sutras, “original enlightenment” went further, making it possible for East Asian Buddhist practitioners to attain enlightenment within a lifetime.

 Indian Buddhist schools in China